pachterlab/gget/docs/src/en/enrichr.md

 <br/><br/>

 **Use `gget enrichr` with a background gene list:**
+See [this Tweetorial](https://x.com/ChiHoangCaltech/status/1689679611335155712?s=20) to learn why you should use a background gene list when performing an enrichment analysis.
 ```bash
 # Here, we are passing the input genes first (positional argument 'genes'), so they are not added to the background gene list behind the '-bkgr_l' argument
 gget enrichr \